Mitch McConnell: COVID-19 response

 In response to the COVID-19 pandemic, McConnell initially opposed the Families First Coronavirus Response Act, calling it a Democratic "ideological wish list".
-He subsequently reversed his position when Trump endorsed the proposed package.
+He reversed his position when Trump endorsed the proposed package.
 The bill passed in the Senate by a vote of 90–8.

-McConnell also directed Senate Republicans in negotiations for two other COVID-19 response packages: the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020, and the CARES Act.
+McConnell also directed Senate Republicans in negotiations for two other COVID-19 response packages: the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 and the CARES Act.
 The CARES Act was the largest economic stimulus package in U.S. history, amounting to 10% of total U.S. gross domestic product.
 It passed both houses of Congress with bipartisan support.

-Speaking on the Hugh Hewitt radio show on April 22, 2020, McConnell suggested that states should be able to declare bankruptcy instead of receiving additional COVID-19 aid fundsfunds which he implied would be used to save insolvent state pension funds, instead of COVID-19 relief as intended.
-His comments were met with sharp criticism from various state and local officials.
-States currently cannot declare bankruptcy.
+Speaking on the Hugh Hewitt radio show on April 22, 2020, McConnell suggested that states should be able to declare bankruptcy instead of receiving additional COVID-19 aid funds—funds he implied would be used to save insolvent state pension funds instead of for COVID-19 relief.
+His comments were sharply criticized by various state and local officials.
+States cannot declare bankruptcy.

-After the passage of the CARES Act, McConnell waited several months before advancing any additional COVID-19 relief measures in the Senate, saying in May "I don't think we have yet felt the urgency of acting immediately," and that Congress should "[hit] pause" to evaluate how the allocated funds were working before approving more.
-In negotiations between congressional Democrats and White House officials for an additional aid package, McConnell was absent from the talks.
+After the CARES Act passed, McConnell waited several months before advancing any additional COVID-19 relief measures in the Senate, saying in May, "I don't think we have yet felt the urgency of acting immediately" and that Congress should "[hit] pause" to evaluate how the allocated funds were working before approving more.
+He was absent from negotiations between congressional Democrats and White House officials for an additional aid package.

-On September 10, a pared-down COVID-19 relief bill crafted by McConnell failed to advance the Senate past a Democratic filibuster.
-Democrats panned the bill as "completely inadequate" given the scope of the crisis brought on by the COVID-19and as a partisan maneuver to help Republican senators up for reelection.
+On September 10, 2020, a pared-down COVID-19 relief bill crafted by McConnell failed to pass the Senate because of a Democratic filibuster.
+Democrats called the bill "completely inadequate" given the scope of the COVID-19 crisis and a partisan maneuver to help Republican senators up for reelection.
 McConnell called the bill a choice between "do[ing] something" and "do[ing] nothing", and said he was holding the procedural vote to get lawmakers on the record about their willingness to compromise on COVID-19 legislation.